-In Zimbabwe, there’s a special word.
-It’s Kufungisisa.
+In Zimbabwe, there’s a special word, Kufungisisa.
 It means ‘thinking too much’.
-I only know this because I read an article about how Zimbabwe is attempting to help their citizens who are feeling down, discouraged, or depressed, and they believe these feelings stem from over-thinking.
+I know this because I read an article about how Zimbabwe is attempting to help their citizens who are feeling down and discouraged, which they believe stems from over-thinking.

 I think a lot of us suffer from this.